 Antinuclear antibody panelANA; ANA panel; ANA reflexive panel; SLE - ANA; Systemic lupus erythematosus - ANA

-ANA are substances produced by the immune system that attack the body's own tissues.
-The screening test determines whether such antibodies are present.
-The test also measures the level, called the titer, and the pattern, which can be helpful.
-If the test is positive, a panel of tests may be done to identify specific antigen targets.
+If the test is positive, a panel of tests may be done to identify specific antibodies.
 This is the ANA antibody panel.

 How the Test is Performed